 Some people come to flop in a fancy Bali resort or in a private villa with their own pool, others come to shop at the markets for clothing and jewellery and others come to explore.
 I came to do all three!

 Bali is a cheap holiday too.
 It’s cheap to stay in a lovely hotel and even your own villa.
 It’s cheap to eat in cafes and restaurants.
-Happy hour drinks often last all evening in some bars.
+Happy hour drinks often last all evening in some bars (be very careful that you are not drinking homemade spirits).
 And it’s cheap to hire a local guide or driver and go and explore.

 When I say cheap I mean you can expect to pay anywhere from NZ$55 (RMB 500,000) to NZ$80 (RMB 700,000) per day for a driver/guide.